 "Okay, okay," Hiccup groaned.
 He wiped some of his auburn hair out of his eye with his free right hand and called out, "Red rover, red rover, send," he paused and gulped and sighed as he continued, "Astrid, right over."

 Hiccup planted his only foot into the earth and hoped that the cliff would not crumble.
-Not that that wouldn't be a bad thing, considering the mess he had gotten himself into.
-He braced himself by gritting his teeth and closing his eyes and he hoped that he might survive the impact of an angry girlfriend.
-She really wasn't angry at him, but still...
+Not that that would be a bad thing, considering the mess he had gotten himself into.
+He braced himself by gritting his teeth and closing his eyes.
+He hoped that he might survive the impact of an angry girlfriend.
+She really wasn't angry at him, but still. . .

 Her running into them caused the boys to flip and Astrid to land on their arms.
 Toothless raised his head to get a better look as the three other teens who were safely on their feet, away from the collision, cringed.

 Hiccup groaned to himself as he opened his eyes.
-Good, his vision wasn't gone, and neither was his hearing, because he could hear Fishlegs from a few feet away exclaim, "Ow!" and his cousin groaning to himself.
-Astrid caught her breath, which had been completely knocked out of her and stood up to survey them.
+Good, his vision wasn't gone, and neither was his hearing, because he could hear Fishlegs from a few feet away exclaim, "Ow!" and his cousin groan to himself.
+Astrid caught her breath, which had been completely knocked out of her, and stood up to survey them.
 Her annoyance kicked in as she stomped her foot and shouted, "Of all the rotten luck!
-What a limp grub-filled fish-brained bugger dragon scale!"
+What a limp, grub-filled, fish-brained, bugger dragon scale!"
 Astrid liked to curse and call names.
 Just to let you know.

 What Hiccup couldn't understand was why Astrid was calling something a name.
 He managed to get into a sitting position with his right hand, the only one that wasn't bruised, and turned to his other hand.
 Hopefully it wasn't broken.
 To his astonishment, Snot's hand was still stuck on his.
 The fishbone let out a little laugh.
 They had won.
 Snotlout straightened up too, and the older boy laughed as he held up their hands in victory, "We won!"
 Fishlegs and the twins cheered as Toothless smiled his toothless smile and snuggled back down to try to fall asleep again.

 Hiccup was still rather stunned.
-He had thought that without a doubt the girl would have won.
-Wait, did he actually WIN a game?
+He had thought that without a doubt Astrid would've won.
+Wait, did he actually win a game?
 A sweet smirk managed to appear on his face as he asked Snotlout, "Can we let go now?"
 Snotlout immediately answered with, "Oh, yeah," and they both fell to examine their hands.
 Hiccup was surprised still further that even though his hand hurt like the dickens, it was only bruised.